savoirfairelinux/building-inclusive-open-source-software/docs/D-ICO.md

 >

-You code can be good but will never be as robust as one iterated upon by a community of developers or a big company.
+You code can be good but will likely never be as robust as one iterated upon by a community of developers or a big company.
 Therefore, before implementing anything, check rigorously that your framework (or a library) doesn’t provide a tool that would meet most of your needs.

 Frameworks often have unified and often automated ways of handling accessibility with key navigation, focus and label generation.
 Therefore, building complex custom components will very frequently (not to say almost always) break accessibility handling if no more work is done.
 Therefore, try to limit the complexity of your UI objects, document them properly and when trying to fix an accessibility issue, consider taking the hard way by refactoring the component.
 Your whole code will actually be better.